Botlhale-Setou/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖<a name="about-project">Hello React Rails Front end</a>
+# 📖<a name="about-project">Hello-React-Front-End</a>

-- A react app that displays a random message sent from the backend by making a simple get request.
+- A React app that displays a random message sent from the back-end by making a simple get request.

-Here is the backend repo [link](https://github.com/keebot-png/hello-rails-backend) for the api that I created that displays data that is fetched in the front end.
+Here is the backend repo [link](https://github.com/Botlhale-Setou/hello-rails-back-end) for the api that I created that displays data that is fetched in the front end.

 ## 🛠 Built With <a name="built-with"></a>